Hands-on Introduction to CHERI and CHERIoT

 • 16:30 – 17:30 : Part III – CHERIoT, lowRISC’s Sonata FPGA and CHERIoT RTOS (1h)

-We encourage potential participants to attend the whole tutorial, but it is acceptable to join individual parts of it if the participant has any time constraints, e.g. due to conflicting studying activities or travel.
+We encouraged potential participants to attend the whole tutorial, but it is acceptable to join individual parts of it if the participant has any time constraints, e.g. due to conflicting studying activities or travel.
 Slides and teaching materials will be available after the tutorial.

 Additional Information